redbear/WICED-SDK/README.md

 * Download and copy the files in this add-on package to the WICED-SDK-3.3.1 and unzip and replace the original files

-*** Note: The latest version of WICED SDK is 3.5.2, we will support it as soon as possible.
+*** Note: The add-on package for the latest version of WICED-SDK-3.5.2 is ready on Github.
+Please switch to the master branch to get it.

 ## Memory Map